A mathematical theory for understanding when abstract representations emerge in neural networks: Discussion

 A byproduct of our analysis is a characterization of single-neuron selectivity in the optimal network solution.
 This is determined by the set of optimal preactivation vectors $A(K_X,K_Y)$ [Eq.\eqref{eq:h_opt}, \eqref{eq:opt_hidden_kernel_multi} and \eqref{eq:opt_preactivation_2nd_class}], whose components specify the neural response to each stimulus in the training set.
-A longstanding question in neuroscience is whether neurons exhibit “interpretable” tuning—activity explained by a single task-relevant variable—or “mixed” tuning, where responses depend on combinations of multiple variables \cite{fusi2016neurons}.
-Experimental data and models have suggested that the tuning type depends on details of task structure \cite{johnston2024modular,whittington2022disentanglement,dorrell2024range}, brain regions \cite{posani2025rarely}, and species.
-For the task and network architecture studied here (Section \ref{subsec:Data-and-network}), we find that the nonlinearity in the hidden layer plays a key role (see also \cite{alleman2024task}): depending on its form, the task optimization yields either distinct neural modules tuned to individual binary latent variables or neurons with linear mixed selectivity to multiple latent variables.
-In the brain, the neuron nonlinearity varies across regions due to differences in single-neuron biophysical and morphological properties \cite{rauch2003neocortical}.
+A longstanding question in neuroscience is whether neurons exhibit “interpretable” tuning—activity explained by a single task-relevant variable, or “mixed” tuning, where responses depend on combinations of multiple variables \cite{fusi2016neurons}.
+Experimental data and models have suggested that the tuning type depends on details of task structure \cite{johnston2024modular,whittington2022disentanglement,dorrell2024range,dorrell2026convex}, brain regions \cite{posani2025rarely}, and species.
+For the task and network architecture studied here (Section \ref{subsec:Data-and-network}), we find that the nonlinearity in the hidden layer plays a key role (see also \cite{alleman2024task}): depending on its form, the task optimization yields either distinct neural modules tuned to individual binary latent variables or neurons with mixed selectivity to multiple latent variables.
+In the brain, the neuron nonlinearity varies across regions due to differences in single-neuron biophysical and morphological properties \cite{rauch2003neocortical}, which may explain the heterogeneous single-neuron selectivity observed in experimental data.